 Through support from the UW2020 program, we are now expanding our capacity to generate detailed, spatially-explicit, real-time observations of surface water quality.
 This involves a collaboration among researchers and engineers at the Center for Limnology, the Physical Sciences Lab, and other UW programs.
 Our goal is to use this technology in new settings, address new questions, and provide access to the technology to facilitate FLAMe-related research here at UW-Madison and beyond.

-Jan 2018: Congratulations Luke Loken!
-His presentation “Integrating time-series and spatial surveys to assess annual, lake-wide emissions of carbon dioxide and methane from a eutrophic lake“ at the fall meeting of the American Geophysical Union was selected for an Outstanding Student Paper Award.
+Luke Loken’s presentation in 2018: “Integrating time-series and spatial surveys to assess annual, lake-wide emissions of carbon dioxide and methane from a eutrophic lake“ at the fall meeting of the American Geophysical Union was selected for an Outstanding Student Paper Award.
 Co-authors on this project are John Crawford, Paul Schramm, Philip Stadler, and Emily Stanley.
 FLAMe on!

 See where the FLAMe has been in the country.